xerinox/testsuite/README.md

 executing `testsuite --content-file="<path>/example.json"` will start up a server on 127.0.0.1:8080, listening for incoming requests to the endpoint /example, and return a http response with the json data

 ### Text json response and setting endpoint
 executing `testsuite -c="{ \"id\": 1 }" -e="/id"` will start up the server on 127.0.0.1:8080, listening for requests on /id, and returning http response with the json data.

 ### Several endpoints:
-`testsuite --content-folder="<path>/"` will start up a server on 127.0.0.1:8080, and each html/json file in the folder will be an endpoint with their file name(without extension) as the endpoint address
+`testsuite --content-folder="<path>/"` will start up a server on 127.0.0.1:8080, and each html/json file in the folder will be an endpoint with their file name(without extension) as the endpoint address and http Content-Type matching the extension